Furmanus/Bankmachine/README.md

 Application simulating bank machine written in Java with JDBC/JPA.
-App requires user to have local database with following settings:

-- url: jdbc:postgresql://localhost/bankmachine
-- username: codeme
-- password: 12345

-Data table has to contain columns as set in file accounts.txt
+App uses and connects to online database hosted by ElephantSQL (https://www.elephantsql.com/).

+Accounts number and corresponding PIN numbers are written in file accounts.txt